6 Configuring emuR for ToBI annotations

 add_levelDefinition(alb2_DB,

-We can confirm that this step was successful with list_levelDefinitions():
+We can confirm that this step was successful with the function list_levelDefinitions():

 list_levelDefinitions(alb2_DB)